naoufal/react-native-activity-view/README.md

 ActivityView.show({
   text: "Text you want to share",
   url: "URL you want to share",
-  imageUrl: "Url of the image you want to share/action" });
+  imageUrl: "Url of the image you want to share/action",
+  image: "name of the image in the app bundle"
+});
 ```
+Note: Only one out of image and imageUrl should be given.
+If both are given `image` will be used.

 ## Example
 Using Activity View in your app will usually look like this: